UMinho-Netedge/NETEDGE-charts/README.md

 # How to install

 You should first have a Kubernetes cluster configured and helm v3 installed to run it.
-The NetEdge MEP also res
+The NetEdge MEP also requires two persistent volumes with at least 1GB each.
+The volumes should have storage classes mongodb-class and dns-class.

 ## Using it as a helm chart repository